American Flyers: Plot

 Marcus shows David where the checkpoints are located on the race course.
 If David can cross all the checkpoints first he'll make up the time he's behind the leaders of the race after stage one.
 David breaks away during the second stage and crosses the first checkpoint to gain 30 seconds on his time.
 He then crosses the other checkpoints to gain 2 minutes on his time.
 Meanwhile, Marcus notices blood is coming out of his nose and ears.
 Marcus starts to wobble on his bike and realizes he's had an aneurysm.
 He signals for Sarah and Becky in the team van to help him as he struggles to stay on his bike on the winding road.
 Sarah grabs Marcus from his bike before his bike soars over the edge of the cliff.
 The pack of riders catches up to David and he finishes third in stage two.
 Becky finds David in the crowd and tells him what happened to Marcus.

 Struggling, David and Marcus say they love each other.
 David faces a dilemma: to quit and look after his brother, or continue to defy the odds and win the race.
 David and Marcus decide to stay in the race.
 Becky comforts Sarah outside the hospital by showing Sarah the rock Becky saved.
 David and Marcus' mother shows up at the race and rides with Marcus in the team van.

 David sprints to an early lead which the competitors put down to youthful exuberance.
 But after a few miles they realize that David is able to maintain the savage pace.
 As they enter the mountain stages Muzzin approaches David to throw the race and settle for second.
-David punches Muzzin and races for the finish.
+When David decides to go for the win Muzzin tries to push David off the road.
+In response David punches Muzzin and races for the finish.
 David crosses the line first but has to wait to see when Muzzin finishes because of Muzzin's 11-second advantage from stage two.
-Muzzin struggles to the finish line and looks at the clock show 11 seconds as he crosses the line.
+Muzzin struggles to the finish line and looks at the clock showing 11 seconds as he crosses the line.
 The crowd erupts to celebrate David's victory.
 David celebrates with his mom, Sarah and Becky.
 David looks for Marcus in the crowd and sees him alone watching David.
 David walks over and hugs Marcus.
 Marcus sees his mother watching and he motions for her to come over to them finally forgiving her.
 Marcus, David and their mom hug and then smile for a photograph.